The Chamberlain Hrdlicka Business and International Tax Blog provides updates, developments, and insights on business and international tax.

 Joan McCallum is a senior counsel in the Firm’s Atlanta office in the Corporate, Securities and Finance Practice group.
 Ms. McCallum’s practice focuses on general corporate counseling and compliance, corporate governance ...

-Nicholas (“Nick”) Kemper is an Associate in the Corporate, Securities & Finance practice group.
-Mr. Kemper focuses his practice on representing companies in a variety of transactional and securities matters, including ...
+Nicholas (“Nick”) Kemper’s practice focuses on representing companies in a variety of transactional matters, including commercial finance, mergers & acquisitions, corporate governance, securities offerings, and real ...

 Scott Augustine is an innovative and trusted advisor to, and advocate for, businesses across the country.
 He serves as general outside counsel to a wide spectrum of industries including: manufacturers, contractors, industrial ...